rydmike/flex_color_scheme/README.md

 > **Can I use different built in schemes for my light and dark themes?**
 > Yes this is possible, just use different enums as keys for the light and dark FlexColorScheme factories
 > when you get the predefined FlexSchemeData from the map.
 If the colors in used schemes are a bit related this
 > can actually be used to create new very nice and unique light and dark combinations of the predefined schemes.
 >
-> **NOTE:**
+> **Note**
-> You can even apply a FlexSchemeColor that has data designed for a light scheme to the FlexColorScheme.dark factory
+> You can even apply a FlexSchemeColor that has data that was designed for a light theme to the FlexColorScheme.dark
-> and wise versa.
-The result will just not be as useful.
+> factory and wise versa.
+The result will just not be as useful or pretty.
+>
+> The rationale for the slightly involved structure, is to keep it flexible, but at the same time provide self
+> documenting API guidance on how the data was designed to be used and consumed.

 ### Default Sample Application